-- 420. In considering the request for an emergency placement, the inspector must take into account: - the information we hold about the home - the home's statement of purpose and whether it includes them accepting emergency placements, or whether they are going to supply us with a new statement of purpose (If the statement of purpose does not include that they accept emergency admissions, we should treat this as a breach of regulations.) - whether the provider will be able to meet the needs of the child and other children present in the home - whether any additional changes are required to meet the child and other children's needs such as physical care needs or additional facilities that must be provided. - 421.
+- 416. In considering the request for to accommodate a child or young person in an emergency, the inspector must take into account: - the information we hold about the children's home - the home's statement of purpose and whether it includes them accepting children or young people in an emergency, or whether they are going to supply us with a new statement of purpose (if the statement of purpose does not include that they accept emergency admissions, we should treat this as a breach of regulations) - whether the provider will be able to meet the needs of the child and other children present in the home - whether any additional changes are required to meet the child and other children's needs such as physical care needs or additional facilities that must be provided. - 417.
 If the assessment deems the request appropriate, the inspector can agree it.
-Otherwise, they must refuse the request.
-The inspector must ask the Social Care Team Manager to approve their decision to agree the variation.
-Where the request is to be refused, the inspector must request a C case to be opened. - 422.
-The inspector should phone the provider to inform them of the decision. - 423.
-The inspector must log the decision to approve or not and the reasons for making the decision in Registration comments on RSA. - 424.
+Otherwise, he or she must refuse the request.
+The inspector must ask the Regulatory Inspection Manager to approve their decision to agree the variation.
+Where the request is to be refused, the inspector must request a C case to be opened. - 418.
+The inspector should phone the provider to inform them of the decision. - 419.
+The inspector must log the decision to approve or not and the reasons for making the decision in Registration comments on RSA. - 420.
 If the request has been agreed, the inspector should arrange for the Application team to send a letter (SCL350) agreeing to the request and setting out the time limit.
 The letter may be faxed or emailed where necessary.
-Where the placement is for more than 14 days or is permanent, the letter should ask the provider to apply to vary their conditions of registration in the usual way. - 425.
-If the request has been refused, the inspector should write the letter content, agree this with the Social Care Compliance team and arrange for the Application team to send a letter (SCL355) refusing the request and stating the reasons why.
+Where the child or young person will live at the children's home for more than five days the letter should ask the provider to apply to vary their conditions of registration in the usual way. - 421.
+If the request has been refused, the inspector should write the letter content, agree this with the Social Care Compliance inspector and arrange for the Application team to send a letter (SCL355) refusing the request and stating the reasons why.
 The Application team must copy and paste the reason for refusal from Registration comments.
-The Application team must send a copy of the letter to the Social Care Compliance team to hold on the C case notes. - 426.
-If the provider wishes to challenge our decision, s/he can apply to vary their conditions of registration in the usual way.
-This allows them to use the representations and appeals process. - 427.
+The Application team must send a copy of the letter to the Social Care Compliance inspector to hold on the C case notes. - 422.
+If the provider wishes to challenge our decision, he or she can apply to vary their conditions of registration in the usual way.
+This allows them to use the representations and appeals process. - 423.
 The flowchart in Annex E shows the process you must follow when dealing with emergency variations.